 Our health literacy initiative is becoming a part of our culture as nearly every department affects patient care.

-Legacy's employees will discover and practice new ways of communicating with patients, such as:
+Legacy's employees practice new ways of communicating with patients, such as:

 - Universal precautions: Use health literacy communication tools with everyone

 - Plain language: Using one- to two-syllable words and short sentences, as in a conversation at home

 - Teach back: Asking patients to explain in their own words or show what they have been advised to do